 Heat is transferred in three different modes namely conduction, convection, and radiation.
-Electrical and electronic appliances, process equipments and automobiles all these objects run on different kinds of energy sources.
-When they operate heat energy is released or observed from a point or location to another.
-In case of a mobile phone charging, electricity pass from a power socket to the battery and during this operation some energy escapes in the form of heat.
+Electrical and electronic appliances, process equipment and automobiles all these objects run on different kinds of energy sources.
+When they operate heat energy is released or observed from one point or location to another.
+In the case of a mobile phone charging, electricity passes from a power socket to the battery and during this operation some energy escapes in the form of heat.
 Heat generation happens due to the resistance of the materials.
 From the inner core of the battery and circuits of the charger, heat will be transferred by conduction.

-Thermal conductivity is a property derived in cases where conduction mode of heat transfer is studied and conduction of heat occurs through the non-flow motion of molecules example as solids where the molecules are not free to move.
-Unbound electrons play the role of transferring heat in conduction but when in case of liquids and gases molecules themselves move towards the temperature gradient.
+Thermal conductivity is a property derived in cases where the conduction mode of heat transfer is studied and conduction of heat occurs through the non-flow motion of molecules example solids where the molecules are not free to move.
+Unbound electrons play the role of transferring heat in conduction but when in the case of liquids and gases molecules themselves move toward the temperature gradient.

-Thermal conductivity is a property derived in cases where conduction mode of heat transfer is studied and conduction of heat occurs through the non-flow motion of molecules example as solids where the molecules are not free to move.
-Unbound electrons play the role of transferring heat in conduction but when in case of liquids and gases molecules themselves move towards the temperature gradient.
+Thermal conductivity is a property derived in cases where the conduction mode of heat transfer is studied and conduction of heat occurs through the non-flow motion of molecules example solids where the molecules are not free to move.
+Unbound electrons play the role of transferring heat in conduction but when in the case of liquids and gases molecules themselves move toward the temperature gradient.

-The same analogy is considered when heat is transferred to liquid which is in contact with solid surface, it is assumed that when hot solid surface comes in contact with a liquid, a film (a thin sub-layer at walls of the solid surface) is formed on liquid side in the region of contact and this film is the only thickness considered as solid thickness and temperature is homogenous outside of this film.
+The same analogy is considered when heat is transferred to a liquid that is in contact with a solid surface, it is assumed that when the hot solid surface comes in contact with a liquid, a film (a thin sub-layer at the walls of the solid surface) is formed on liquid side in the region of contact and this film is the only thickness considered as solid thickness and temperature is homogenous outside of this film.
 The resistance of the heat flow lies in this film only.

 The rate of heat transfer by convection under steady-state conditions: Q = h A ∆T